run-forrest/AtomicHabits/01 The Fundamentals.md

 Mastery requires patience.
 The san Antonio Spurs, one of the most successful teams in NBA history, have a quote from social reformer Jacob Riis hanging in their locker room: "When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will split in two, and I know it was not that last blow that did it but all that had gone before."

+All big things come from small beginnings.
+The seed of every habit is a single, tiny decision.
+But as that decision is repeated, a habit sprouts and grow stronger.
+Roots entrench themselves and branches grow.
+The task of breaking a bad habit is like uprooting a powerful oak within us.
+And the task of building a good habit is like cultivating a delicate flower one day at a time.

+But what determines whether we stick with a habit long enough to survive the Plateau of Latent Potential and break through to the other side?
+What is it that cause some people to slide into unwanted habits and enables others to enjoy the compounding effects of good ones?